 The name of this syndrome is French for "cry of the cat," referring to the distinctive cry of children with this disorder.
 The cry is caused by abnormal larynx development, one of the many symptoms associated with this disorder.
 It usually becomes less noticeable as the baby gets older, making it difficult for doctors to diagnose cri-du-chat after age two.
 Cri-du-chat is caused by a deletion (the length of which may vary) on the short arm of chromosome 5.
 Multiple genes are missing as a result of this deletion, and each may contribute to the symptoms of the disorder.
-One of the deleted genes known to be involved is TERT (telomerase reverse transcriptase).
+One of the deleted genes is TERT (telomerase reverse transcriptase).
 This gene is important during cell division because it helps to keep the tips of chromosomes (telomeres) in tact.

 How do people get Cri-du-Chat syndrome?